Alexander-556/PowerShellScripts/Docs/Intro/CoreElements_Intro.md

 By default, Windows is shipped with conhost.exe, short for Console Host.
 This application is the default terminal application built into Windows that hosts command-line shells like Command Prompt and PowerShell, providing a basic interface for executing commands.
 First appeared in Windows 7, this terminal is super old, and in [this article](https://learn.microsoft.com/en-us/windows/console/definitions), Microsoft says that even though "conhost.exe will continue to be responsible for API call servicing and translation," "the user-interface components are intended to be delegated through a pseudoconsole to a terminal."

 Anyway, my point is that if you want to do some proper scripting and interaction with the terminal, conhost.exe is not recommended.
-There are a lot more other options that are far better than conhost.exe, here is a incomplete list just for example:
+There are a lot more other options that are far better than conhost.exe, here is an incomplete list just for example:

 - [Hyper](https://hyper.is)
 - [ConEmu](https://conemu.github.io)